-24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from Saturday, February 22, until Sunday, February 23, in 2020.
+24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from a Saturday morning until a Sunday night in February.

 For two full days and all night long Grouse Mountain is the place to be for non-stop skiing, snowboarding, snowshoeing and all kinds of wonderful winter activities.